rpavilanis/shipping-service/README.md

 - Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to do shipping-specific logic for you

 ## Project Baseline
-When you've accomplished all of the baseline requirements, please issue a PR back to the bEtsy team's fork.
-We will review and merge your baseline, but you don't need to wait for that to happen before helping your classmates and moving on to the project requirements.

 ### Baseline Requirements
 - a Ruby gemset that locks the Ruby version to 2.3.1
-- a new Rails 4.2.6 application, configured to use Postgres as its database.
+- a new Rails 4.2.7 application
 - [simplecov](https://github.com/colszowka/simplecov) for code coverage reporting
-- create a NEW fork from the original bEtsy team's fork
+- create a NEW fork from Petsy
-  - your team will work on the new fork and issue PRs back to the original team's fork rather than the project master
-- create a preliminary Heroku deployment of the bEtsy project
+- create a preliminary Heroku deployment of Petsy
-- review bEtsy code to come up with a basic understanding of the current checkout user flow
+- review Petsy code to come up with a basic understanding of the current checkout user flow
-  - feel free to ask the original bEtsy team questions, but be sure you are prepared to ask them specific questions.
-Remember, the original developers are on a new team now and are just as busy with new work as you are.

 ## Expectations
 Given shipping addresses and a set of packages, generate a quote for the cost of shipping for these items for a given shipper.